wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

     2. Enter a unique name and a description for the project, and click **Create**.

-## Step 1: Create and publish a REST API
+## Step 1: Create a service component and publish a REST API

 In this step, you are playing the role of the API developer.
-You will create and publish the REST API that the web application needs to consume.
+You will create a service component and publish a REST API endpoint that the web application needs to consume.

-### Step 1.1: Create the REST API
+### Step 1.1: Create the Service

-Let's create your first REST API.
+Let's create your first Service.

 1. On the **Home** page, click on the project you created.

-2. Click **Create** in the  REST API card.
+2. Click **Create** in the Service card.

 3. Enter a unique name and a description for the API.
 For example, you can enter the name and the description given below: